marieleme/music_bingo/README.md

 <br>

 #### Generate bingo sheets
 Now to make the bingo sheets, run `step 2`.
 Unique bingo sheets will be made inside the `BINGO/` folder.
+This folder must be manually made if it does not exist.
 This process may take a minute, depending on the amount of sheets to be made.
 > step 2 : Run
     ```python3 bingo_map_songs2000.py```